madhank93/madhank93.github.io/content/blogs/034-nvidia-gpu-k8s/index.md

     pods:               110
 ```

-To confirm that everything is working, you can run a simple test pod that requests GPU resources and executes the nvidia-smi command.
+To confirm that everything is working, run a simple test pod that requests GPU resources and executes the nvidia-smi command.

 Create a file named gpu-test.yaml with the following content.